Understanding Unpermitted Work in Real Estate Sales

 How to Identify Unpermitted Work in Your Home

-When preparing to sell your Houston home, it is critical to identify any unpermitted work because it can have a significant impact on the sale process.
-Begin by reviewing previous renovation documentation, such as blueprints and City of Houston permits.
+When preparing to sell your Houston home, it is critical to identify any unpermitted work because it can significantly impact the sale process.
+Review previous renovation documentation, such as blueprints and City of Houston permits.

-A lack of permits for specific upgrades is often an indicator of unpermitted work.
-Pay special attention to common areas where homeowners often make improvements without a permit, such as basements, attics, kitchens, and bathrooms.
+A lack of permits for specific upgrades often indicates unpermitted work.
+Pay special attention to common areas where homeowners usually make improvements without a license, such as basements, attics, kitchens, and bathrooms.

 Look for signs of recent renovations that do not match the age and condition of your home, such as new electrical wiring or plumbing fixtures.
-Hiring a professional home inspector can be extremely beneficial; they have the knowledge to detect discrepancies between visible updates and permits.
+Hiring a professional home inspector can be highly beneficial; they know how to detect discrepancies between visible updates and permits.

 To ensure compliance with Houston’s building codes, check with local building departments to ensure all necessary permits have been obtained for previous projects.
-Recognizing these indicators early allows you to address potential problems before putting your home on the market.
+Recognizing these indicators early allows you to address potential problems before selling your home.

 Navigating Local Building Codes and Regulations